NCI Summer Curriculum in Cancer Prevention Program

-- Letter of nomination from the director of your institute or department on official letterhead, indicating commitment to research and continued engagement in cancer control activities.
+- Letter of Nomination/Recommendation from the director of your institute or department on official letterhead, indicating commitment to research and continued engagement in cancer control activities.
 Only one Letter of Nomination/Recommendation per applicant will be accepted.

 For international applicants, the application requires that you provide the following additional documentation:

 - Copy of Your Academic Diploma: Submit a copy of the official diploma for your most advanced degree (such as MD, Ph.D., MPH or equivalent), with English translation if necessary.
 Academic transcripts and/or fellowship certificates for medical specialties will not be accepted as a substitute for this copy of your official diploma.

 - English Proficiency: Submit one of the following documents: 1) a copy of your Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score, 2) a letter written by the director of your institute or department to confirm your English proficiency, or 3) a copy of your academic transcript confirming your completion of an English course.